GabeScott/standard-works-vault/General Conference/1976 October - “I Will Never Be the Same Again”.md

 # “I Will Never Be the Same Again”

-*By By Bishop J. Richard Clarke - Second Counselor in the Presiding Bishopric*
+By Bishop J. Richard Clarke - *Second Counselor in the Presiding Bishopric*

 *Given in the October session of the 1976 General Conference*